 - Size and type code.
 A sequence of 4 letters or digits commonly appears right under the container identification sequence.
 Its purpose is to provide information about the dimensions and the type of container; the first character is related to the length of the container, while the second character is relative to its height.
 In the above photo, the first two numbers 45 indicate that the container is a 40-footer (4; commonly the length of the container) of 9 feet 6 inches in height (5; high cube).
 The remaining two elements of the sequence (G1) indicate that it is a general-purpose container.

 The operational characteristics of the container are also commonly displayed.
-They include the maximum gross weight which is the maximal weight the loaded container can have, which is commonly around 30 metric tons across container sizes.
+They include the maximum gross weight, which is the maximum weight the loaded container can have, which is commonly around 30 metric tons across container sizes.
 So a standard 40-foot container has the same maximum weight as a 40-foot high cube container, even if the high cube container weighs more.
 The container weight (Tare) is also provided, a number which should be between 4 to 10 metric tons.
 The payload is simply the gross minus the tare weight, which is the maximum weight that can be loaded into the container.
 Maximum cargo volume information is also provided since cargo carried by container tends to “cube out” before it “weights out”.